AndyHoette/PersonalCalendar/README.md

-    We need to be able to add an Event in every year in the yearsVisited database We need to be able to add every recurring event for a given years I need to make it so that events that repeat yearly all get added when going to a new year I need to make the color change when change the month
+    We need to be able to add an Event in every year in the yearsVisited database We need to be able to add every recurring event for a given years I need to make it so that events that repeat yearly all get added when going to a new year I need to make the color change when change the month (looks cool)